This is a delicious Vegan Cream of Cucumber Soup that is perfect for early Fall and is best served hot. Creamy, comforting, and fully plant-based.

 - Peel and slice onion and garlic cloves.
 Peel and dice potatoes.

 - Heat a pot and add a spoon of olive oil.
 Add sliced onions and gently stir-fry until translucent.
 Add sliced garlic and diced potatoes, a bay leaf and some chopped lovage (can substitute with celery or parsley).
-Season with some salt and pepper, then pour in vegetable stock and let it cook for about 15-20 minutes, or until the potatoes are soft.
+Season with some salt and pepper, then pour in vegetable stock and let it cook on medium heat for about 15-20 minutes, or until the potatoes are soft.

 - When the potatoes are soft, add grated cucumbers to the soup, stir in well and cook another minute or two, just enough for the cucumbers to soften a bit.